mmoran0032/dissertation/NEEDED_FIGURES.rst

 Chapter 6
 =========

+Use figure in Ch04

+..
 Si strip orientation

--   this could be handled by "Detector positions" figure in Ch04?
+.. -   this could be handled by "Detector positions" figure in Ch04?

+.. -   Yes, let's just use that figure.